mantidproject/mantid/docs/source/workbench/index.rst

       script editor.
     * :ref:`WorkbenchMessagesWindow` is effectively the results log from MantidPlot, all output from most sources goes here.
-    * :ref:`WorkbenchMainWindowMenu` The new simplified menus in Workbench.
     * :ref:`WorkbenchPlotsToolbox` A way of controlling all plots that are open in a easier and better way.
     * :ref:`WorkbenchIPythonConsole` A python interpreter console that when operated has access to the Mantid API
     * :ref:`WorkbenchPlotWindow` The new way that plots are created and manipulated in Workbench, includes plot options